Iftikhar Ahmed Khan Babar

-Nawabzada Iftikhar Ahmed Khan Babar is a Pakistani politician who has been a member of the National Assembly of Pakistan since August 2018.
+Nawabzada Iftikhar Ahmed Khan Babar is a Pakistani politician who is a member of the National Assembly of Pakistan from February 2024.
 He is the son of Nawabzada Nasrullah Khan.
 He has been appointed Special Assistant to PM Shahbaz Sharif.
+He is the chairman of parliament standing committee on aviation.

 Political career

 Iftikhar Khan first joined the PML-Q in 2005 and later PML-N after the 2008 elections.
 Before the 2013 elections, he joined the Pakistan Peoples Party (PPP).

 Babar served as divisional president of the PPP for Dera Ghazi Khan.

 He was elected to the National Assembly of Pakistan from Constituency NA-184 (Muzaffargarh-IV) as a candidate of the PPP in the 2018 Pakistani general election.
 He received 54,879 votes and defeated Malik Ahmad Karim Qaswar Langrial.
+He won 2024 Pakistani general elections and won from constituency NA176.
+He received 53801 and defeated Basit Sultan Bukhari.